andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 The process included:

-- Cleaning and standardizing categorical variables
+- Cleaning and standardising categorical variables
 - Handling missing values and replacing undefined categories with appropriate labels
 - Creating midpoint variables for grouped responses including age group and exercise frequency
-- Structuring the dataset into two tables (`clean_data` and `clean_exercise_type`) connected through a respondent identifier
+- Structuring the dataset into two tables (clean_data) and (clean_exercise_type) connected through a respondent identifier

-These steps ensured that the dataset could be properly analysed and visualized in Tableau.
+These steps ensured that the dataset could be properly analysed and visualised in Tableau.

 ## Methodology

-The study applied descriptive methods to summarize participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.
+The study applied descriptive methods to summarise participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.

-The first step involved summarizing the distribution of responses across all key variables to provide an overall understanding of participants’ perceptions.
+The first step involved summarising the distribution of responses across all key variables to provide an overall understanding of participants’ perceptions.

 This included:
 - Calculating average, median, min, and max Likert scores for cognitive and productivity related variables